 With MagiC, MiNT or Big-DOS and HDDRIVER up to 31 drives and big partitions can be managed.
 Single partitions can be mapped to the drives A: and B:.
 Non-blocking data transfers with the ACSI or SCSI bus result in increased speed when using HDDRIVER with MagiC, because you can work with your Atari while data are being transferred in the background.

-Features like booting from any partition, SCSI initiator identification and bus arbitration (for a maximum of compatibility with the SCSI standard), automatically parking drives etc. can be taken for granted with HDDRIVER.
+Features like booting from any partition, SCSI initiator identification and bus arbitration (for a maximum of compatibility with the SCSI standard) can be taken for granted with HDDRIVER.

 While the development of other drivers has been abandoned, the HDDRIVER software package is still actively maintained.
 The scope of delivery includes a detailed printed English or German manual.
 In case of questions users get support by the FAQ, by email or in the HDDRIVER forum.